 Illegal searches under HS 11366

-Another common legal defense to HS 11366 charges is that police obtained evidence in violation of California’s search and seizure laws, either because:
+Another common legal defense to HS 11366 charges is that law enforcement obtained evidence in violation of California’s search and seizure laws, either because:

 - they entered the alleged drug house without a valid California search warrant, or